seanbaxter/DirectXShaderCompiler/docs/Vectorizers.rst

 ==========================
-Auto-Vectorization in LLVM
+Auto-Vectorization in LLVM37
 ==========================

 .. contents::
    :local:

-NOTE: This document describes the Auto-Vectorization as used for the original LLVM project, not the DirectX Compiler.
+NOTE: This document describes the Auto-Vectorization as used for the original LLVM37 project, not the DirectX Compiler.

-LLVM has two vectorizers: The :ref:`Loop Vectorizer <loop-vectorizer>`, which operates on Loops, and the :ref:`SLP Vectorizer
+LLVM37 has two vectorizers: The :ref:`Loop Vectorizer <loop-vectorizer>`, which operates on Loops, and the :ref:`SLP Vectorizer
 <slp-vectorizer>`.
 These vectorizers
 focus on different optimization opportunities and use different techniques.